replicatedhq/replicated-docs/docs/enterprise/installing-app-setup.md

 1. Log in to the admin console:
    * **Existing cluster**: Log in with the password that you created during installation.
-   * **Kubernetes installer provisioned cluster**: Log in with the password that was provided in the `Login with password (will not be shown again):` field in the output of the installation command.
+   * **Kubernetes installer cluster**: Log in with the password that was provided in the `Login with password (will not be shown again):` field in the output of the installation command.

    ![Secure Console](/images/secure-console.png)